Paul Tamberino

 Paul Tamberino is a retired American soccer midfielder and referee who officiated on the collegiate, professional and international levels.
-He was the 1998, 1999, 2000 and 2001 Major League Soccer Referee of the Year and is currently working for Major League Soccer.
+He was the 1998, 1999, 2000 and 2001 Major League Soccer Referee of the Year.

 Player

 Tamberino grew up in Baltimore, Maryland and graduated from Archbishop Curley High School in 1972.
 He played collegiate soccer at Essex Community College before transferring to the University of Maryland for the 1976 season.
 In 1977, he had an unsuccessful trial with the Dallas Tornado of the North American Soccer League.
 That year, he began his career as a referee.
 Tamberino officiated most of his days on the fields in Baltimore.
 He became a national referee for US Soccer in 1987 where he officiated numerous games in RFK stadium in Washington DC where teams from Central America would play on weekends.
 He later refereed in the ASL where one of his highlights when Sheffield Wednesday played against the professional Baltimore team.